-Congratulations to this year's distinguished panel of Outstanding Award recipients:
+Congratulations to the 2017 distinguished panel of Outstanding Award recipients:

 Scheduling & Academic Support Specialist

 Arnita exemplifies the spirit of an Outstanding Employee each and every day as she expertly navigates the twists and turns of course scheduling, instructor preferences, and room availability.
 That in and of itself deserves an award, but Arnita Albertson is recognized for more than her scheduling expertise; she delivers so much more than her title of scheduling and academic support specialist indicates.
 Arnita’s preparedness, attention to detail, and systems thinking has made her an integral part of the decision making process at the American English Institute.
 Arnita is described as “dependable, an excellent problem-solver, and amiable team member who juggles complex tasks with grace on a daily basis and maintains her composure under tight deadlines.”
 According to one of Arnita’s many supporters, her contributions to AEI are voluminous, but above all, she makes a significant contribution as AEI seeks to meet the UO vision, and Arnita allows faculty and staff who interact with students to fulfill the university’s purpose.